 In this section, we illustrate the workflow of VULNFIX for inferring patch invariants to repair a security vulnerability in a real-world application.
-The vulnerability used in this section is CVE-2019-9077 1, which is a heap-based buffer overflow vulnerability in the GNU Binutils.
+The vulnerability used in this section is CVE-2019-90771, which is a heap-based buffer overflow vulnerability in the GNU Binutils.
 Figure 1 shows the code snippet of this bug.

 At line 4, the function call get_data allocates a buffer of size sect->sh_size, which is pointed to by eopt.
-As the two variables used in the right-hand-side of the while condition at line 7 are of type unsignedlong, if sect->sh_size is less than sizeof(eopt), the subtraction operation can underflow to a very large number.
+As the two variables used on the right-hand side of the while condition at line 7 are of type unsigned long, if sect->sh_size is less than sizeof(eopt), the subtraction operation can underflow to a very large number.
 This causes the while condition to unexpectedly pass, resulting in buffer overflow read at line 11 with the call to BYTE_GET.
 The developer fixed this bug by adding a check at line 3 to prevent the integer underflow from happening in the while condition, thereby preventing the buffer overflow.
-In the rest of this section, we describe how VulnFix generates a patch invariant for this example and how it can help fix this bug.
+In the rest of this section, we describe how VULNFIX generates a patch invariant for this example and how it can help fix this bug.

 Input-level Fuzzing.
-Given one exploit input that triggers the bug and the target location \mathcal{L}{batch} for inferring invariants, input-level
+Given one exploit input that triggers the bug and the target location \mathcal{L}{patch} for inferring invariants, input-level fuzzing generates inputs to observe more vulnerable or benign program states at \mathcal{L}{patch} .
+In this example, we set \mathcal{L}{patch} as the code at line 3, which is the same place as the developer patch.
+Input-level